WPSwitzerland/wordpress-websites-switzerland-worldwide/wordpress-meetups-switzerland.md

 Here's a list of all WordPress (and related) meetups in Switzerland.

 ## Add your meetup
 Please submit changes and additions to this repository via Patch or Pull Request.
 Don't have a Github account, or you're not sure how to contribute?
-Just send an email to github@wpswitzerland.ch and we'll take it from there.
+Just send an email to info@wpswitzerland.ch and we'll take it from there.

 ### Baden